 Dean of the College of Education

-The University of Illinois at Chicago (UIC) invites applications and nominations for the position of Dean, College of Education.
-The University seeks an experienced, committed, and visionary leader who will embrace the UIC College of Education’s vision and guide the expansion of its highly-regarded, cutting-edge research and scholarship, academic programs, policy development, and community partnerships.
-The Dean reports to the Provost and Vice Chancellor for Academic Affairs, is the executive officer for the College of Education and is a permanent member of the University Deans Council.
+The University of Illinois at Chicago (UIC) invites applications and nominations for the position of dean of the College of Education.
+The university seeks an experienced, committed, and visionary leader who will embrace the UIC College of Education’s vision and guide the expansion of its highly-regarded, cutting-edge research and scholarship, academic programs, policy development, and community partnerships.
+The dean reports to the provost and vice chancellor for academic affairs, is the executive officer for the College of Education, and is a permanent member of the University Deans Council.

-The College of Education has deep and long-standing ties with the Chicago Public Schools, the nation’s third largest school district, and various educational, non-profit, and community organizations, affording significant opportunities for community-engaged scholarship that impacts lives while shaping educational research and the fields of urban education, teaching and learning, policy and human development.
+The College of Education has deep and long-standing ties with the Chicago Public Schools, the nation’s third largest school district, and various educational, non-profit, and community organizations, affording significant opportunities for community-engaged scholarship that impacts lives while shaping educational research and the fields of urban education, teaching and learning, policy, and human development.
 The College of Education is one of the top providers of teachers and school leaders for the Chicago Public Schools.
-It offers diverse career and scholastic pathways for graduates of all of its programs, including two undergraduate programs and an exciting portfolio of masters and doctoral programs.
-College of Education students have the opportunity to study a variety of areas including, but not limited to: educational practice and research associated with languages, literacies, mathematics, science, and social studies; teacher education; learning in and out of schools; human development, health, and well-being of individuals and families; measurement, evaluation, statistics, and assessment; special education; school leadership; social and cultural contexts of education; and urban higher education.

-Candidates for this position must have an outstanding record of scholarly and educational achievement; a history of successful administrative experience; a demonstrated commitment to access, equity, diversity, teaching excellence and faculty governance; fundraising ability; and the ability to strategically deploy resources; manage a complex organization; and promote a shared vision and concrete goals.
+Candidates for this position must have an outstanding record of scholarly and educational achievement; a history of successful administrative experience; an unimpeachable commitment to the college’s mission including a demonstrated commitment to access, equity, and diversity; a record of advancing teaching excellence and faculty governance; fundraising ability; and the ability to strategically deploy resources, manage a complex organization, and promote a shared vision and concrete goals.
 Candidates must be eligible for a tenured position at the rank of full professor.

 The University of Illinois at Chicago is an Affirmative Action/Equal Opportunity Employer.
 Women, minorities, and persons with disabilities are strongly encouraged to apply.